We have responded to 35 incidents through March 31, 2023

 The Riverdale Fire Department is a 100% volunteer fire department.
 Fire Headquarters is located at 56 Post Lane.
 We provide Fire Rescue and Emergency services to the residents and businesses of Riverdale, as well as, anyone who travels through our Borough.
 We also enjoy educating the community on fire prevention and safety techniques.
 To request a fire safety demonstration for your workplace or place of worship, please contact us.

-The following excerpt originated within our 50th anniversary book and it made its online appearance on the borough's website located here.
+The following excerpt originated within our 50th anniversary book and it made its online appearance on the Fire Department's Google Drive.
+Click here to view the PDF file.

 Formerly called the Pompton Volunteer Fire Department when it was organized on February 25, 1907.
 The name was changed in 1958 to the Riverdale Volunteer Fire Department.